python/devguide/parser.rst

 .. note::

-    When activating verbose mode in the Python parser, is better to not use interactive mode as it can be much harder to understand, as interactive mode involves some special steps compared with regular parsing.
+    When activating verbose mode in the Python parser, it is better to not use interactive mode as it can be much harder to understand, because interactive mode involves some special steps compared to regular parsing.

 To activate verbose mode you can add the ``-d`` flag when executing Python: